leoarthurwall/countries/README.md

 ## FEATURES

+This web application has a number of key features that are worth knowing about and trying for yourself:

 ### SEARCH INPUT BAR
+- A custom built search bar that enables you to search for any country.
+It will display in a menu below all of the countries that start with the the letters you input.

 ### DROPDOWN MENU
+- The custom dropdown menu enables you to search for countries by region.
+Also, the Chevron is animated so it rotates 180 degrees in a smooth motion.

 ### DARKMODE TOGGLE
+- This is another custom built feature.
+The Funtionality changes the color theme from light to dark when clicked.
+The button itself is custom made using some cool CSS tricks to make it transition smoothly from side to side,
 ### COUNTRY MODAL
 ### API DATA
 ### BORDER CLICK THROUGH